What is a Life Cycle Assessment? LCA

 • We have 1kg of raw material = 1 functional unit.

-• Quantities of cotton and utilities consumed can be estimated or provided measured by your suppliers.
+• Quantities of cotton and utilities consumed can be estimated or measured by your suppliers.

 Production